 To reduce strain on the neck, back and shoulders, make sure your screen is set directly in front of you at eye level.
 When looking toward the bottom of your computer, try to use only your eyes.

-At GoHealth Urgent Care, we’re ready seven days a week to offer prompt exams for desk job injuries.
+Come see the experts at one of our urgent care locations, we’re ready seven days a week to offer prompt exams for desk job injuries.
 If you’re experiencing neck or back pain, visit one of our well-equipped medical facilities, where we’ll provide treatment options that are right for you.
 We can also offer virtual visits for many healthcare needs to accommodate your busy schedule.
-You can walk in without an appointment, or you can check in online.
+You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.